exogen/next-plugin-node-config/README.md

 ## How?

-When called, this plugin imports `config` and defines `serverRuntimeConfig` and `publicRuntimeConfig` in the output Next.js config.
+When called, this plugin imports `config` and uses the result to define `serverRuntimeConfig` and `publicRuntimeConfig` in the Next.js config that it returns.

-- `serverRuntimeConfig` will come from `config.serverRuntimeConfig` or a key of your choosing defined by `nodeConfigServerKey` (for example, a value of `server` will select `config.server`).
+- `serverRuntimeConfig` will come from `config.serverRuntimeConfig`, or a key of your choosing defined by `nodeConfigServerKey`.
+For example, a value of `server` will select `config.server`.
 If any existing `serverRuntimeConfig` value exists, it will be merged.
-- `publicRuntimeConfig` will come from `config.publicRuntimeConfig` or a key of your choosing defined by `nodeConfigPublicKey` (for example, a value of `public` will select `config.public`).
+- `publicRuntimeConfig` will come from `config.publicRuntimeConfig`, or a key of your choosing defined by `nodeConfigPublicKey`.
+For example, a value of `public` will select `config.public`.
 If any existing `publicRuntimeConfig` value exists, it will be merged.
 - A webpack alias is added for the `config` module that points to a browser shim provided by this plugin.
 It exports an object containing the configuration